LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: LoNLI: Observations and Analysis

+\paragraph{Results.} Fig.~\ref{fig:heatmap_existing_resources} summarizes the capability-wise accuracy of the six variants on selected capabilities of interest.
 Expectedly, training on \textsc{ImpPres} shows benefit (albeit marginal) on \underline{implicature} for both models over their MNLI-variants. \textsc{ImpPres} benefits BERT on most capabilities.
 For RoBERTa, most other capabilities suffer except for \underline{taxonomic}.
 Training on CLCD benefits BERT marginally on \underline{boolean} capability, while preserving its performance on \underline{comparative} and \underline{quantifier}.
-Even here, improvements for RoBERTa is minimal.
+Even here, improvements for RoBERTa are minimal.
 We also see that continued finetuning on capability-aware datasets is often detrimental to the rest of the capabilities. \underline{Numerical} capability suffers the most on both datasets, while \underline{temporal} suffers the most on CLCD.
 ANLI is capability-agnostic and contains harder examples.
 We hardly observe any benefit of using both MNLI and ANLI for both models (all capabilities suffer marginally).
 For ANLI, the decline in performance is higher for BERT than RoBERTa.
 In summary, we observe that \textsc{LoNLI} is non-trivial to solve even with additional resources.